Lochaiching/swarmdb/README.md

       $ /usr/local/swarmdb/bin/wolkdb

-(Please note: Docker will automatically start wolkdb.
-So no need to run the above command unless you stopped it for development purposes.)
+(Please note: Docker will automatically start the swarmdb/wolkdb.
+So no need to run the above command unless you stopped it for development purpose.)

 ### To start swarmDB `IN THE BACKGROUND` with the default config, run this on the command line: